Dee-17/Employee-Attendance-Management-System/README.md

 1. **Clone a Repository:**
    - Click on the "File" menu and select "Clone Repository."
    - Choose the repository you want to clone from the list or enter the repository URL.
-   - Select a local path where you want to save the repository on your computer.
+   - Select the 'htdocs' folder inside the XAMPP installation directory (e.g., `C:\xampp\htdocs` on Windows) as the local path where you want to save the repository on your computer.
    - Click "Clone."

 ### - OR -

 ### Step 3: Download a Repository as a ZIP File

-1. **Visit GitHub:**
-   - Open your web browser and go to [GitHub](https://github.com/).

-2. **Find the Repository:**
-   - Navigate to the GitHub repository you want to download.

-3. **Download the Repository ZIP File:**
+1. **Download the Repository ZIP File:**
    - Click on the "Code" button, and from the dropdown menu, select "Download ZIP."
    - Save the ZIP file to your computer.

-4. **Extract the ZIP File:**
+2. **Extract the ZIP File:**
-   - Open the file explorer on your computer, locate the ZIP file, and extract its contents to a folder.
+   - Open the file explorer on your computer, locate the ZIP file, and extract its contents to the 'htdocs' folder.

-### Step 4: Install Required Dependencies (if any)

-1. **Navigate to the Repository Folder:**
-   - Open the cloned or extracted folder in your file explorer.

-2. **Check for a README file:**
-   - Look for a README file in the folder, often containing instructions for installing dependencies.

-3. **Install Dependencies:**
-   - Follow the instructions in the README file to install any necessary dependencies.
-This may involve running commands in the terminal or using package managers like npm, yarn, or pip.

-### Step 5: Run the Website Locally with XAMPP
+### Step 4: Run the Website Locally with XAMPP

 1. **Open File Manager and Navigate to 'htdocs' Folder:**
    - Open your file manager on your local computer.
-   - Navigate to the 'htdocs' folder inside the XAMPP installation directory (e.g., `C:\xampp\htdocs` on Windows).
+   - Navigate to the 'htdocs' folder inside the XAMPP installation directory.

 2. **Extract the Downloaded Files into 'htdocs':**
    - Right-click the downloaded ZIP file or copied folder.